Real-space Hybrid Topological Singularities in Structured Elastic Waves: NOTE 6. Quantitative characterization of acoustic orbital angular momentum

-The shell structures in the main text can generate acoustic vortices in free space.
-In this section, we numerically evaluate the acoustic radiation efficiency of the spherical shell.
+We also evaluated the acoustic radiation efficiency numerically.
 The efficiency is defined as

-where $P$ is the acoustic power radiated into free space and can be obtained by integrating the Poynting vector $\mathbf{\Pi}$ over a closed surface enclosing the spherical shell, as illustrated in Fig. S7(a).
-The term $A$ accounts for the absorption of elastic wave power within the shell.
-Figure S7(b) presents the power spectra of acoustic radiation and elastic absorption, which exhibit three distinct peaks corresponding to the system's eigenmodes.

-The radiation efficiency is shown in Fig. S7(c).
-At 2100 Hz (the working frequency in the main text), the efficiency is relatively low.
-The radiation efficiency is significantly enhanced near the resonance frequencies of the eigenmodes and can reach about $15\%$.
-This indicates that, in practical applications, resonant excitation can be exploited to substantially enhance the efficiency of acoustic vortex radiation.
-Figure S7(d) displays the flexural field distributions at the three peaks marked in Fig. S7(c).
-Notably, the flexural fields at these resonant frequencies exhibit different configurations of singularities, which can be employed to achieve tunable generation of acoustic vortices in free space.
+where $P^R$ is the acoustic power radiated into free space and can be obtained by integrating the power flux density over a closed surface enclosing the spherical shell, as illustrated in Fig.~S11(a).
+The term $\mathrm{Abs}$ accounts for the absorption of elastic wave power within the shell.
+Figure S11(b) presents the power spectra of acoustic radiation and elastic absorption, which exhibit three distinct peaks corresponding to the system's eigenmodes.
+The radiation efficiency is shown in Fig.~S11(c).
+At 2100~Hz, the working frequency in the main text, the efficiency is around 5\%.
+The radiation efficiency can be enhanced near the eigenmode resonances, reaching about 15\%.
+This indicates that, in practical applications, resonant excitation can be exploited to enhance the efficiency of acoustic vortex generation.
+It should be noted that the present design was not intentionally optimized for radiation efficiency; rather, the primary focus was on demonstrating acoustic vortex generation.